Charlotte Perriand’s life and work explored at London’s Design Museum

-The Design Museum announces Charlotte Perriand: The Modern Life.
-Opening in June 2021, the exhibition will showcase the work and ideas of the French architect and designer, presenting her creative process through an impressive series of sketches, photographs, notebooks, as well as prototypes, final pieces and faithful reconstructions of some of her most famous interiors.
+The Design Museum unveils ‘Charlotte Perriand: The Modern Life’ (on show until 5 September 2021).
+Through a series of thematic displays, the exhibition showcases the work and ideas of the French architect and designer, presenting her creative process with an impressive series of sketches, photographs, notebooks, as well as furniture design prototypes, final pieces and faithful reconstructions of some of her most famous interiors.

-The Design Museum exhibition will look at her work through three thematic sections, which will help outline Perriand’s design approach: The Machine Age, Nature and the Synthesis of the Arts, and Modular Design for Modern Living.
-Perriand’s creative transition from a modern machine aesthetic to her preference for natural forms sculpted from wood will be chronicled through the show, resulting in her all-encompassing vision of a ‘synthesis of the arts’, where design, art and architecture come together.
+The Design Museum exhibition explores her work through three thematic sections, which will help outline Perriand’s design approach: ‘The Machine Age’; ‘Nature and the Synthesis of the Arts’; and ‘Modular Design for Modern Living’.
+Perriand’s creative transition from a modern machine aesthetic to her preference for natural forms sculpted from wood is chronicled through the show, and this process comes together in her all-encompassing vision of a ‘synthesis of the arts’, where design, art and architecture combine.